evildmp/diataxis-documentation-framework/tutorials.rst

     You are required to be present, but condemned to be absent.

 A teacher who's there with the learner can rescue them when things go wrong.
 In a tutorial, you can't do that.
-Your tutorial ought to be so well constructed that things *can't* go wrong, that your tutorial works every user, every time.
+Your tutorial ought to be so well constructed that things *can't* go wrong, that your tutorial works for every user, every time.

 It's hard work to create a reliable experience, but that is what you must aspire to in creating a tutorial.